voberle/adventofcode/2019/day14/README.md

 ## Part 1

-So far didn't manage to solve this one.
-I have a version that works for the simpler test cases (4 first ones), but the recursion gets stuck for test 5 and real input.
+My first attempt used recursion, which worked for the simpler test cases (4 first ones), but the recursion got stuck for test 5 and real input.

+Later I realized there was a simpler approach that didn't need to explore many options.
+Since each chemical can only be produced by one reaction, if a certain chemical is needed, we will for sure need to execute that reaction, so there is no need to wait.
+If the reaction produces more than we need, we keep aside and use it if we need it for further reactions.

 ## Part 2